SC408 - SDM Based Fiber-optic Transmission Systems

 Short Course Audience:

-Roland Ryf is a distinguished member of technical staff in Photonic Subsystems Research at Nokia Bell Labs, Holmdel, NJ, where he is working on photonic technologies for switching, filtering, and amplification in optical communication systems.
-In particular he has been working on the design and prototyping of microelectromechanical systems (MEMS) and liquid crystal on Silicon (LCOS) based free space devices.
-Most recently he has been working on space-division multiplexing (SDM) in optical fibers and record-breaking demonstration of optical multiple-input multiple-output (MIMO) long distance transmission in coupled multi-core fibers and multi-mode fibers.
+Roland Ryf is a distinguished member of technical staff in Photonic Subsystems Research at Nokia Bell Labs, Holmdel, NJ, where he is working on photonic technologies for switching, filtering, and amplification in space-division multiplexed optical communication systems.
+In particular, he has performed numerous record-breaking long distance transmission experiments in multimode and multicore fibers based on multiple-input multiple-output (MIMO) digital signal processing techniques.